RomainTrm/Blog/content/posts/learning-elixir/index.md

 First of all, this environment is fully designed to be used with the [actor model](https://en.wikipedia.org/wiki/Actor_model).
 With this pattern, we use processes as the basic building bloc.
 A process run some code logic, store an internal state, send messages to other processes to communicate, can spawn new processes, etc.

-As an example, the following code implement an in-memory stack.
+As an example, the following code implements an in-memory stack.
 Once initiated, it waits for messages to add or return values.
 Internal state is stored by using recursion on the `loop` function.

 ```elixir
 defmodule Stack do